cchristou3/angular-service-workers-playground/README.md

-# MyApp
+# Welcome to Anuglar Service Workers Playground

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+This project was generated to act as a testing environment whilst experimenting with Angular's Service Worker feature.

 ## Development server